Last Updated on December 30, 2022 by Andrew Pirie

 David Nepomuceno – First Filipino to compete in Olympics

-Nepomuceno having defeated Catalon at the 1924 National Championships was selected as the sole representative for the Olympic Games in Paris France.
+Having defeated Catalon at the 1924 National Championships, David Nepomuceno was selected as the sole representative for the Olympic Games in Paris, France.
 He was the first-ever Filipino to represent the Philippines.
 The Philippines joined the IOC (International Olympic Committee in 1918).
 Nepomuceno was accompanied to Paris by Dr. Reginio Ylanan.
 Unfortunately, David Nepomuceno failed to qualify past the first round of the 100 and 200m.

-Although Nepomuceno was still top 10 in the world by 1927.
-He had fallen behind a new upcoming star 21-year-old Anselmo Gonzaga.
-Who broke the Philippine Record with a mark of 10.5s a record that Nepomuceno had held since 1924.
+Although David was still top 10 in the world by 1927.
+He had fallen behind a fresh upcoming star, 21-year-old Anselmo Gonzaga.
+Who broke the Philippine Record with a mark of 10.5s, which Nepomuceno had held since 1924.

-Nepomuceno died in action during World War II along with several other Filipino athletes on September 27, 1939.
+David died in action during World War II and several other Filipino athletes on September 27, 1939.

-The US Navy man Nepomuceno whose taller frame and the longer stride was better suited to the additional 9 meters added.
+The US Navy man Nepomuceno whose taller frame and longer stride were better suited to the additional 9 meters added.
 Rather than the shorter aging Fortunato Catalon who was a few years older than Nepomuceno.
-Therefore the two Filipino sprinters were ranked among the top ten in the world throughout a lot of the 1920s.
+Therefore the two Filipino sprinters were ranked among the top ten in the world throughout the 1920s.
 In other words, a feat that has never been equaled.

 He can be contacted on [email protected]